Yash81300/Task-Management-System/QUICKSTART.md

 ## ✅ Success Checklist

+- [ ] Virtual environment created and activated
 - [ ] Backend starts without errors
 - [ ] Frontend opens in browser
 - [ ] Can register new user